Min (god): Dynastic period

 Civilians who were not able to formally practice the cult of Min paid homage to the god as sterility was an unfavorable condition looked upon with sorrow.
 Concubine figurines, ithyphallic statuettes, and ex-voto phalluses were placed at entrances to the houses of Deir el-Medina to honor the god in hopes of curing the disability.
 Egyptian women would touch the penises of statues of Min in hopes of pregnancy, a practice still continued today.

 Appearance

-In Egyptian art, Min is depicted as an anthropomorphic male deity with a masculine body, covered in shrouds, wearing a crown with feathers, and often holding his erect penis in his left hand and a flail (referring to his authority, or rather that of the Pharaohs) in his upward facing right hand.
+In Egyptian art, Min is depicted as an anthropomorphic male deity with a masculine body, covered in shrouds, wearing a crown with feathers, and often holding his erect penis in his left hand and an object that is possibly a stylised form of flail (referring to his authority, or rather that of the pharaohs) in his upward-facing right hand.
 Around his forehead, Min wears a red ribbon that trails to the ground, claimed by some to represent sexual energy.
 The legs are bandaged because of his chthonic force, in the same manner as Ptah and Osiris.
 His skin was usually painted black, which symbolized the fertile soil of the Nile.
+A votive panel, with a painting of Min from the Roman period, shows him in the naturalistic style used at the time in both mummy portraits and votive panels.